Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 In production environments, you will wish for the security features and control from more complex networking.
 Or someone in your organisation will do this wishing for you.

-If you are using AAWS today, you will instead VPC networking, and with OpenStack you will use Neutron networking.
+If you are using AWS today, you will instead use VPC networking, and with OpenStack you will use Neutron networking.
 These are both represented in BOSH `cloud-config` as `type: manual` networking.

 ### Manual Networks with AWS VPC